Acapulco Open

 Dates

-The 2023 tournament was held in the same week as the ATP tournaments in Chile, Dubai, and Waco, as well as the WTA tournaments in Monterrey and Austin.
+The 2024 Acapulco Open tennis tournament will take place from the 26th of February to the 3rd of March 2024, with the 2024 tournament being held in the same week as the ATP tournaments in Chile and Dubai, as well as the WTA tournaments in San Diego and Austin.

 Tickets

-In 2023, tickets were sold through the official tournament website, with single and multi-session tickets available.
+For 2024, tickets will be sold through the official tournament website, with single and multi-session tickets available.

 Players

-The official entry list for the 2023 tournament in Acapulco has now been released with the 2023 singles entry list including several top 50 ATP players including Casper Ruud, and Holger Rune.
+The official player entry list for the 2024 tournament in Acapulco has yet to be released but below is a selection of players that are expected to participate in the singles in 2024, with the provisional entry list including several top 50 ATP players including Casper Ruud, Holger Rune, and Alexander Zverev.

 • Alex de Minaur